TechnoAP

 Trapezoidal shaping is predominantly utilized within DSP, an advancement over triangular shaping, offering a signal-to-noise ratio (S/N ratio) of 1.08.
 The rise time indicates how long it takes to ramp up to the peak, typically equating to 2.2 to 2.4 times the analog time constant.
 Consequently, the time to reach the peak is nearly identical for both analog and DSP systems.

-Triangular shaping, characterized by a sharp peak, is more vulnerable to trajectory imperfections compared to the smoother Gaussian shaping.
+Triangular shaping, characterized by a sharp peak, is more vulnerable to ballistic deficit compared to the smoother Gaussian shaping.
 This is particularly noticeable in coaxial HPGe semiconductor detectors where signals rise unevenly and include very slow components.
 Incorporating a trapezoidal flat-top can mitigate the degradation in resolution.
 The duration of the flat-top can vary: it ranges from 0.6 to 0.8 microseconds for coaxial HPGe detectors and 0.1 to 0.3 microseconds for low-energy planar types like SDD.
 In scintillation detectors, the rise time remains largely unchanged, allowing for flat-top durations as short as 0.1 to 0.3 microseconds.

-This recursive algorithm is compatible with digital signal processing using FPGA technology.
-By connecting v(n) (A/D converted data) to this logic, trapezoidal shaping s(n) is applied on each clock cycle.
+By inputting v(n) (A/D converted data) into this logic, trapezoidal shaping s(n) is output at each clock cycle.
 For instance, with A/D conversion operating at 100MHz and FPGA running at the same frequency, real-time trapezoidal shaping can be achieved with minimal latency.

 It is widely adopted as a straightforward algorithm suitable for implementation on FPGAs.